-What is the dogmatic image of thought?
-It is not the possession of a few philosophers, ensconced in their offices, alone with their ideas.
+What is the dogmatic image of thought?57 It is not the possession of a few philosophers, ensconced in their offices, alone with their ideas.
 Nor is it a treatise to be found in a dusty library, an arcane or secret program that has been passed down to generations in some sort of intellectual conspiracy.
 The dogmatic image of thought is ours.
-It is our template for conceiving the world.
-The dogmatic image of thought perceives a universe composed solely of physical entities in more or less predictable relationships with one another, a humanity characterised by narrow norms of behaviour, a realm of entities rigidly demarcated from one another: these are worlds that constrict rather than widen the question of how one might live.
+It is our template for conceiving the world.58 The dogmatic image of thought perceives a universe composed solely of physical entities in more or less predictable relationships with one another, a humanity characterised by narrow norms of behaviour, a realm of entities rigidly demarcated from one another: these are worlds that constrict rather than widen the question of how one might live.59 thinking to be, reified as what it necessarily is to think; it is the form of thinking, which has contingently emerged, that has come to be taken as what it necessarily is to think.

-The dogmatic image of thought is our habitual way of thinking; it is what we imagine thinking to be, reified as what it necessarily is to think; it is the form of thinking, which has contingently emerged, that has come to be taken as what it necessarily is to think.
+The dogmatic image of thought is our habitual way of thinking; it is what we imagine static thinking.

-One can also call Deleuze's dogmatic image of thought dichotomous thinking or linearstatic thinking.
+One can also call Deleuze's dogmatic image of thought dichotomous thinking or linear-